 Software Requirements

-The system has the following parts:
+The system (the product?) has the following parts:

 A single handler

-A non empty set of nodes
+A non empty set of nodes (max)

-A set of phones
+A set of phones (min max)

 The handler keeps track of all phones in the system and their status.

-The status of a phone can be ready, offline, dialing, ringing, malfunctioning, and talking with XX.
-Where ready describes the state where it is connected to the system, but is neither dialing, ringing or talking with XX.
-Offline describes a known phone that at the moment is not connected to the system.
+The status of a phone can be ready, offline, dialing, ringing, malfunctioning, and talking with XX (either an other phone or phone XXXX).
+Where ready describes the state where it is connected to the system but is neither dialing, ringing or talking with XX.
+Offline describes a known phone that at the moment is not connected to the system (but it is in the system?
+What does this mean).
 Dialing describes the state where a phone wants to connect to another one, but the connection was not yet established.
 Ringing describes the case where a phone is getting called, but hasn’t yet answered the call.
 Talking with XX is the case after a successful connection is established and the call got answered, where the XX stands for the other phone involved.
-Malfunctioning describes a state where a phone is malfunctioning and therefore not reachable.
+Malfunctioning describes a state where a phone is malfunctioning and therefore not reachable. (keeps ringing, )

-The handler keeps track of all nodes and the distance in meters each phone is away.
+The handler keeps track of all nodes and the distance in meters each phone is away (from each respective node).
 The availability of a node will also be tracked.

 All nodes are available, unless they malfunction.

-This distance will be assigned at random for this simulation.
+This distance will be assigned at random for this simulation. (not checkable…)

 The systems handler needs to print the state of every phone and node in its system, when a change in the state of any phone or node occurs.

 A phone can initiate a call to another phone at the handler via the address of the target, but it needs to be ready to do so.

-If the dialed address is not valid or it’s the same as the source’s address, an error should be returned to the source.
+If the dialed address is not valid or it’s the same as the source’s address, an error should be returned to the source (this information is not returned to the source (here you read phone), rather to the User/ or handler and is printed with the state of the system. .
 The status remains ready.

 If the target phone address is valid, but the phone is not ready, this information should be returned to the source.
-And the status ready gets assigned to the source phone.
+And the status ready gets assigned (will stay ready, dialing will nott be assigned) to the source phone.

 If the address is valid and the target is ready the source gets the status dialing and the target the sate ringing.
 The handler assigns a node as the route of this call.

-The route it assigned is the shortest distance between the phones over an available node.
+The route it assigned is the shortest distance between the phones over an available node. (not testable)

 If the target accepts the call, both phones get the status talking with the other address.